Skip to main content

 Why More Companies Are Letting Their CMO Absorb the CRO Role

 The Chief Revenue Officer (CRO) role emerged in the 2010s as companies sought to unify sales, marketing, and customer success under one leader.
-The promise: better alignment, faster growth, and clearer accountability.
+The idea was that a single revenue owner would fix the alignment problem between marketing and sales.

 But a decade later, many companies are rethinking this structure.
-Instead of hiring a CRO, they're expanding the CMO's mandate to include revenue ownership.
+Instead of hiring a CRO, they are expanding the CMO's mandate to include revenue ownership.

 Why?
 Three reasons: